postsharp/postsharp-emails/80-custom-logging-aspect-2.md

 }
 ```

-This aspect is more complicated than those we have created to date and it warrants some explanation.
+This aspect is more complex than those we have created so far, and it warrants some explanation.

-To start with in order to support Dependency Injection we have pulled in the Metalama.Extensions.DependencyInjection package as well as the Microsoft.Extensions.Logging package to enable us to use the ILogger interface and that allows us to use the `[InjectDependency]` attribute to add the ILogger.
+Firstly, to support Dependency Injection, we have incorporated the Metalama.Extensions.DependencyInjection package and the Microsoft.Extensions.Logging package.
+This enables us to use the ILogger interface and the `[InjectDependency]` attribute to add the ILogger.

-The OverrideMethod method is a Metalama template which as you'll recall allows us to mix both runtime and compile time code allowing us to add the boolean variable isTracingEnabled (set by referencing the LogLevel applied to the ILogger instance) and at runtime that will be used to determine whether or not any logging will actually take place.
+The OverrideMethod method is a Metalama template, which, as you may remember, allows us to blend runtime and compile-time code.
+This lets us add the boolean variable isTracingEnabled (set by referencing the LogLevel applied to the ILogger instance).
+At runtime, this variable will determine whether any logging will actually occur.

-> Logging can be an expensive process and it is better to log sparingly but retain the option to log comprehensively when necessary.
+> Logging can be an expensive process, and it is better to log sparingly but retain the option to log comprehensively when necessary.

-In our aspect the bulk of the logging is wrapped conditionally on a Log Level of trace which would rarely be set but the exception is conditionally wrapped around a Log Level of warning which will almost always be met thus ensuring that errors will always be recorded in the log.
+In our aspect, the majority of the logging is conditionally wrapped around a Log Level of trace, which would rarely be set.
+However, the exception is conditionally wrapped around a Log Level of warning, which will almost always be met.
+This ensures that errors will always be recorded in the log.

 When applied to the following example;